pedroprates/navigation-project/README.md

 You can navigate through the `Navigation.ipynb` file to explore the Unity Environment and how to run an random-action agent on this task.

+## Training the Model

+Train the model is as easy as running the file `train_dqn.py` passing the necessary parameters (the hyperparameters).
+You can also check the notebook `dqn_navigation.ipynb` to a more detailed version on how the model was implemented.

+### Running the model

+Running a trained model is as simple as calling `run_dqn.py` with the path of the trained model as a parameter.

+For more information on how the **DQN** is trained, and which techniques are used, you should checkout this repository's Wiki.